![]() |

 at a rapid pace so print out the lecture PowerPoints and look them over

-by reading the assigned material prior to class.
-Students will be evaluated
+and laboratory activities by reading the assigned material prior to class.

-by their performance on lecture exams and quizzes, and laboratory quizzes
+Students will be evaluated by their performance on lecture exams and quizzes,

-mandatory.
-Notification of the instructor prior to an absence is strongly
+the laboratories is mandatory.
+Notification of the instructor prior to

-recommended, and absences are excused only for valid reasons (e.g. medical
+only for valid reasons (e.g. medical or legal reasons, or emergencies).

-or legal reasons, or emergencies).
-No more than 6 excused absences from
+note that you provide to me.
+No more than 6 excused absences from lecture

-included in the lecture portion of the course.
+in the lecture portion of the course.

 Lecture Exams: There are 4 exams in